 Academic Forgiveness refers to ways in which a student may recover from prior academic challenges without harming the student’s academic standing and include Repeated Courses, Academic Reprieve, and Academic Renewal.

 There are three categories that fall under Academic Forgiveness:

-All forgiven courses remain on the student’s transcript, and are not calculated in the student’s retention and graduation GPA, but are calculated in the student’s cumulative GPA and will appear on the student’s transcript.
+All forgiven courses will not be calculated in the student’s GPA, but will appear on the student’s transcript (denoted with either an * , ** or $).
 Academic reprieve and renewal, once granted, may or may not be recognized by other colleges and universities.

-For further details concerning or to initiate Repeat Course Forgiveness, Academic Reprieve or Academic Renewal, contact any Advisement Office or Enrollment Services.
+For further details, or to initiate an Academic Reprieve or Academic Renewal, contact any Advisement Office.